|Symptoms Spiders venomous to cats Is the funnel web venomous to cats? Treatment|

 - Hobo spider – Europe to Central Asia, United States and Canada.

-Brown recluse – Found in the USA, the bite from this spider is considered necrotising, killing off tissue around the area of the bite.
+- Brown recluse – Found in the USA, the bite from this spider is necrotizing, killing off tissue around the area of the bite.

 The funnel-web (found in Australia) is toxic only to primates (including humans) and not cats.

 Symptoms can vary depending on the species of spider.
-Cats are usually bitten around the face and paws.
+Bites are most common on the face, mouth and paws.
 You may notice small puncture marks initially, however, once swelling occurs, these will be less apparent.
-Not all bites will be noticed due to the cat’s fur.
 Symptoms may take several hours to appear.

 Nonvenomous spider bites may swell and become painful, however, unless your cat is anaphylactic, symptoms are usually self-limiting.

-If your cat is bitten by a venomous spider, try to keep him as still as possible to avoid the venom travelling more quickly through the system.
+If you suspect your cat has been bitten by a venomous spider, keep him as still as possible to avoid the venom travelling more quickly through the system.
 Wash the bite wound carefully with soap and water and then transport him to a veterinarian.
 Try to keep the affected area below the heart if possible.

-The brown recluse spider causes lesions to develop on your cat, which becomes ulcerated and black over time.
+The brown recluse spider causes lesions which ulcerate and turn black over time.

-Brown recluse spider bites cause massive tissue necrosis, which may need to be removed.
+- Removal of necrotic tissue if your cat has been bitten by a Brown recluse spider.
 It can take several months for ulcers to heal and will require management from the pet owner such as cleaning the area and changing bandages.
 Pain medications and antibiotics will also be given to control pain and treat bacterial infection.